-Nevertheless, pharmaceutical corporations and the U.S. government kept denving that they had a responsibility to do justice and that the TRIPS agreement should be amended.
-This denial was mainly based on arguments over contribution and capacity to act.
-The U.S. argued that "IP protection is not the cause of the present lack of access to medicines in developing countries."91 According to them, the real cause of the health crisis faced by developing countries is "inadequate infrastructure, cultural barriers to care, and mismanaged health care systems."
-92 Under this perspective, an amendment to TRIPS would not significantly contribute to greater access to medicine.
-For David Rosenberg of GlaxoSmithKline, "what is really needed in the access field is more funding generally, because these are poverty problems."
-To demonstrate their commitment to behave morally responsible and, arguably, deviate the debate away from anv TRIPS amendment, pharmaceutical corporations significantly increased the amount of drugs donated to developing countries.
-Similarly, the US government initiated an ambitious development program to assist developing countries facing the HIV/AIDS crisis.
+Nevertheless, pharmaceutical corporations and the U.S. government kept denying that they have a responsibility of justice and that the TRIPs Agreement should be amended.85 This denial was mainly based on arguments over contribution and capacity to act.
+They argue that "IP protection is not the cause of the present lack of access to medicines in developing countries".86 According to them, the real cause of a health crisis faced by developing countries is "inadequate infrastructure, cultural barriers to care, and mismanaged health care systems".87 Under this perspective, an amendment to TRIPs would not significantly contribute to a better access to medicine.
+For David Rosenberg of GlaxoSmithKline, "what is really needed in the access field is more funding generally, because these are poverty problems".88 To demonstrate their commitment to behave morally responsibly and, arguably, to deviate the debate away from any TRIPs amendment, pharmaceutical corporations significantly increased the amount of drugs donated to developing countries.89 Similarly, the U.S. government initiated an ambitious development program to assist developing countries facing the HIV/AIDS crisis.90